DIY Dad Gifts Under $100: Tools They’ll Actually Use

 Clamp & Square Mini-Bundle

-Two F-clamps + a small speed square = straighter shelves and safer hands.
-Pair with the book’s C is for Clamp page to explain why “we let the clamp hold it, not little fingers.”(Tip: Most big-box stores let you mix brands/sizes and still stay under $100.)
-Bunnings
+Two F-clamps and a small speed square equal straighter shelves and safer hands.
+Pair this with the book’s C is for Clamp page to explain why “we let the clamp hold it, not little fingers.”
+Most big-box stores allow you to mix brands and sizes while staying under $100.

 Rechargeable Screwdriver (Light-duty legend)

 A compact rechargeable driver saves wrists on toy assembly and hinge tweaks.
-Look for USB-C charging and a bit set—perfect for “Dad’s Fix-It Hour” after dinner.(Check your local hardware’s under-$100 section for frequent specials.)
-Bunnings
+Look for USB-C charging and a bit set—perfect for “Dad’s Fix-It Hour” after dinner.
+Check your local hardware’s under-$100 section for frequent specials.

 Magnetic Parts Tray + Wristband

 Screws love to vanish.
-Magnetic trays (bench) and wristbands (on ladder) stop the crawl-around search.
-Kids love “feeding the magnet monster” with safe hardware while Dad works.(Find multi-packs in gift guides at major AU hardware stores.)
-Bunnings
+Magnetic trays (for the bench) and wristbands (for the ladder) stop the crawl-around search.
+Kids enjoy “feeding the magnet monster” with safe hardware while Dad works.

 Consumables That Matter (Sandpaper, anchors, glue)